Files and Database Backup

 Using Linux Shell commands is much faster, so it is the recommended option for Linux servers.
 ZipArchive class may fail when working with large backup files, but it is the only option available on Windows servers, unfortunately.

-The module will create a full cart backup and will list it in a history of backups where you can see a path to the backup file to use it further, the file size and date of creation.
+The addon will create a full cart backup and will list it in a history of backups where you can see a path to the backup file to use it further, the file size and date of creation.
 To delete a backup click the Trash icon next to it.

 Help make this document better